Funeral services for Sister Ann are scheduled for Friday, January 23rd at St. Michael the Archangel Church in Providence.

-It's almost all over but the crying.
-After years of run-up, Rhode Island's 2014 election is at hand.
-So thanks for stopping by, and feel free to drop me a line (idonnis (at) ripr (dot) org) and to follow me on the twitters.
+Happy mid-January, dear readers.
+Bad news: winter is far from over.
+Good news: spring training isn't that far, and the political beat remains busy.
+So thanks for stopping by, freel free to drop me a line at idonnis (at) ripr (dot) org, and to follow me on the twitters.
 Here we go.

 The state Senate has started scheduling confirmation hearings for four of the nomination made by Governor Gina Raimondo for her administration.
 The first four hearings center on holdovers from Lincoln Chafee’s time in office.